shiomachisoft/PicoMtrx/README.md

 ### 2. FW Flashing Procedure
 1. While holding down the BOOTSEL button on the Pico, connect the Pico and the PC with a USB cable.
-2. Release the white button once Windows recognizes the USB drive named "RPI-RP2".
+2. Release the BOOTSEL button once Windows recognizes the USB drive named "RPI-RP2".
 3. Drag and drop the included "PicoMtrx.uf2" file into the "RPI-RP2" drive.

 ## Usage